-Program Learning Outcomes 1.
-Students will demonstrate the process of digital video editing Course Not assessed in this cycle 1.
-Students will demonstrate the Not assessed in this cycle process of digital video editing process of digital viaco carting using industry standard software.
-2. Students will demonstrate the DMP 2316 - Graphic Direct - Individual Class Project process of graphic design using industry standard software.
-Design 2 The product package design assignment is the second assignment for the class that requires students to demonstrate a master level understanding of how to manipulate digital imagery and apply graphic design principles in an effective and impactful way using industry standard computer graphics software to create visually persuasive compositions.
+Program Learning Outcomes Course Assessment Method and/or Data Source 1.
+Students will demonstrate the process of digital video editing 994.99 Not assessed in this cycle using industry standard software.
+2. Students will demonstrate the process of graphic design using industry standard software.
+DMP 2316 - Graphic Design 2 Direct - Individual Class Project The product package design assignment is the second assignment for the class that requires students to demonstrate a master level understanding of how to manipulate digital imagery and apply graphic design principles in an effective and impactful way using industry standard computer graphics software to create visually persuasive compositions.
 This assignment is a good measurement tool for assessing a student's ability to demonstrate a master level understanding of DMP PLOs 2 and 3 because it requires students to demonstrate a culminate knowledge of how to manipulate digital imagery and apply graphic design principles in an effective and impactful way using both newly learned principles, tools, and techniques as well as, tools, principles, and techniques learned in previous DMP courses - DMP1304 Introduction to Computer Graphics, DMP1301 Introduction to Digital Media Production, DMP1306 Digital Page Layout, and DMP2306 Graphic Design I.